Rethinking my online identity and personal brand

 If you are facing any issues with your business, think about the possible ways in which your business is out of sync with your personality.

-- Do you feel like you’re leading a double life?
+• Do you feel like you’re leading a double life?

-- Are you constantly running into the wrong kind of clients who don’t resonate with you, and you have to work hard to accommodate them?
+• Are you constantly running into the wrong kind of clients who don’t resonate with you, and you have to work hard to accommodate them?

-- Perhaps you’re not passionate enough about your work and are "saving" your energy and creativity for your free time?
+• Perhaps you’re not passionate enough about your work and are “saving” your energy and creativity for your free time?

-- Or are you spending all your creative energy on work, and have little left for your personal projects?
+• Or are you spending all your creative energy on work, and have little left for your personal projects?

-- Are you using a different nickname or pseudonym for your art, writing, music etc.?
+• Are you using a different nickname or pseudonym for your art, writing, music etc.?

 Maybe it’s time to rethink your personal and online strategy.
 Do your colleagues know who you really are?
-Do your clients know it, or are you fearing they would not hire you if they knew?
-There’s no need to wear a nametag with all your skills, hobbies and sexual preferences listed on it, but perhaps if you let some of that personal you seep into your work life, it could change things a bit.
+Do your clients know it, or do you fear they would not hire you if they knew?
+There’s no need to wear a nametag with all your skills, hobbies and preferences listed on it, but perhaps if you let some of that personal you seep into your work life, it could change things a bit.
 And maybe other people around you will be more inclined to give you a glimpse into their secret life.

-What a great post, so well written and insightful!
-I've always wondered why you had so many separate websites and was impressed by the fact that you were able to maintain all of them.
+1. What a great post, so well written and insightful!
+I’ve always wondered why you had so many separate websites and was impressed by the fact that you were able to maintain all of them.
 Well, now I know.
-Although I'm not a client, I love that everything is in one place.
-It's so much easier this way, and frankly, I find it hard to believe that people around you were/are not aware of your many skills.
-I've always perceived you as Jack of all trades and admired your talents, so reading about the awkwardness of co-workers learning about your "other" website is, well, awkward!
-But it's understandable as well, because I've never bragged about what I do in my spare time either.
+Although I’m not a client, I love that everything is in one place.
+It’s so much easier this way, and frankly, I find it hard to believe that people around you were/are not aware of your many skills.
+I’ve always perceived you as Jack of all trades and admired your talents, so reading about the awkwardness of co-workers learning about your “other” website is, well, awkward!
+But it’s understandable as well, because I’ve never bragged about what I do in my spare time either.
 Well, not unless someone asks [and no one does]. :)

-Thank you Marija!
+2. Thank you Marija!

 I had to approve your comment first and add you to the "trusted users" list, sorry for the wait :)